emilyruby1/BINF5507-Materials/Assignment_2/README.md

 # creation of heatmap to visualize alpha and l1_ratio effect on performance

 # evaluating k-NN and measuring AUROC and AUPRC

+# compare the performance of logistic regression models

+# Evaluating and visualizing the performace of the classificaiton model using ROC and PR curves